bwhmather/python-validation/README.rst

 Validators are intended as an easy way to start rolling out type-checking in an existing codebase.

-It is expected that if validation of a value fails, the error will propagate thought.
+It is expected that if validation of a value fails, the error will propagate through.
 A script encountering a validation error should exit with a stack-trace, an http server should return a 500 error